 Chronic venous insufficiency (known as CVI) is a condition that affects the veins in your legs.
 When it occurs, blood doesn’t flow back to the heart properly, causing it to pool and leading to the formation of varicose veins.
 CVI can result in a range of symptoms, some as mild as itchiness or swelling in the legs while others can be more severe, including ulcers and intermittent pain.

 Roughly 40 per cent of the population suffers from Chronic Venous Insufficiency, so how do you know if you’re vulnerable?
 Below are the top risk factors for chronic venous insufficiency.

 When the veins are overstrained, the valves that pump the blood in the right direction can become overstrained, the veins walls stretched and weakened, leading to a backflow of blood that can start to leak into the surrounding tissue if left untreated.

 This is most often due to blood clots forming in the veins from a build-up of plaque, or in less common cases from damage direct to the vein (bone fractures, severe injuries etc).

-While there are many different circumstances that can have a small impact on your veins and contribute to issues, certain things can greatly increase the risk of chronic venous insufficiency.
+While there are many different circumstances that can have a small impact on your veins, certain things can greatly increase the risk of chronic venous insufficiency developing.
 These include:

 - Age: As you continue to get older, your veins gradually weaken.
 It’s an inevitability for all of us.
 Once you’re past the age of 50, your risk of CVI increases notably.